Kevin Owens: United States Champion (2017–2018)

-In the following weeks, Owens unsuccessfully attempted to develop a partnership with Strowman to replace an injured Sami Zayn, leading to Strowman destroying Owens' car.
-At Extreme Rules on July 15, Owens defeated Strowman after he threw Owens from the top of the cage through the announce table, meaning Owens' feet touched the floor first, rendering him the winner.
-On the July 23 episode of Raw, Raw Commissioner Stephanie McMahon granted Kevin Owens an opportunity to face Strowman at SummerSlam under the stipulation that if Owens won, he received Strowman's Money in the Bank contract.
-At the event on August 19, Owens lost to Strowman.
-On the August 27 episode of Raw, after failing to win the Intercontinental Championship from Seth Rollins, Owens sat in the middle of the ring and said the words "I Quit."
-On the September 3 episode of Raw, Owens returned to attack Bobby Lashley.
-At Super Show-Down on October 6, in what was originally set to be a singles match between Owens and Cena, he instead teamed with Elias in a losing effort against Lashley and Cena, and on the following episode of Raw, Owens was defeated by Lashley.
-The next day, WWE announced Owens suffered injuries to both knees that required surgery.
+On October 8, at Hell in a Cell, Owens defeated McMahon in a Hell in a Cell match after interference from Zayn.
+At Clash of Champions on December 17, Owens and Zayn defeated Randy Orton and Shinsuke Nakamura in a tag team match with their jobs on the line and with McMahon and SmackDown Live General Manager Daniel Bryan as special guest referees.
+Owens and Zayn failed to win Styles's WWE Championship in a handicap match at Royal Rumble on January 28, 2018 and at Fastlane on March 11 in a six-pack challenge.
+At WrestleMania 34 on April 8, they lost to McMahon and Bryan, who made his in-ring return, after Bryan submitted Zayn.

+After WrestleMania, they were assigned to the Raw brand.
+On May 6, at Backlash, Owens and Zayn lost to Bobby Lashley and Braun Strowman.
+At Money in the Bank on June 17, Owens competed in the Money in the Bank ladder match, which was won by Strowman.
+Following weeks of Strowman humiliating Owens, he defeated Strowman in a steel cage match at Extreme Rules on July 15.
+At SummerSlam on August 19, Owens failed to win Strowman's Money in the Bank contract in under two minutes.
+On October 8, WWE announced Owens suffered injuries to both knees in a match with Lashley the previous night on Raw, which required surgery.

+Brand switches (2019–2022)

-On the February 26, 2019 episode of SmackDown Live, Owens returned as a face, replacing Kofi Kingston in the WWE Championship match at Fastlane against Daniel Bryan, per Vince McMahon's orders.
-At the pay-per view on March 10, a returning Mustafa Ali was added to the match, thus making it a triple threat match, and Owens failed to win the title after Bryan pinned Ali.
-After WrestleMania 35, Owens started a storyline, where he congratulated Kofi Kingston for winning the WWE Championship and joined The New Day as their honorary third member, since Big E was recovering from an injury.
-However, since Daniel Bryan suffered an injury at WrestleMania, SmackDown needed a top level heel, so on the April 23 episode of SmackDown Live, Owens turned on Kingston and attacked him and Xavier Woods, proclaiming that he wanted the WWE Championship, thus turning him back into a heel.
-Owens challenged Kingston for the WWE Championship at Money in the Bank on May 19 in a losing effort.
-At Stomping Grounds on June 23, Owens teamed with Sami Zayn to defeat Big E and Xavier Woods.
+After weeks of vignettes promoting Owens’ return, he returned as a face on the February 26 episode of SmackDown, replacing Kofi Kingston in the WWE Championship match at Fastlane on March 10 against Daniel Bryan, per Vince McMahon's orders.
+A returning Mustafa Ali was added to the match, making it a triple threat match, and Owens failed to win the title after Bryan pinned Ali.
+In April, Owens started a storyline where he congratulated Kingston for winning the WWE Championship and joined The New Day as their honorary third member, since Big E was recovering from an injury.
+However, since Bryan suffered an injury at WrestleMania, SmackDown needed a top level heel, so on the April 23 episode of SmackDown, Owens turned on Kingston and attacked him and Xavier Woods, turning him back into a heel.
+On May 19, Owens failed to win the WWE Championship from Kingston at Money in the Bank.
+At Stomping Grounds on June 23, Owens and Zayn defeated Big E and Woods.